-A stunning water garden is the empyrean setting for this film, one of the director's strongest works.
-The ceaseless motion of liquid in an elaborate fountain-system is given close study as jets, streams and droplets dance madly to classical music.
-The high contrast black and white filming is effective, creating a beautiful free-form chiaroscuro from these simplest of images.
-The water itself becomes animated, imparting moods that shift to the rise-and-fall of the music...lilt and wintry one moment, majestic and powerful the next.
-A shadowy figure in period costume moves intermittently through the scenery, adding even further mystique to the proceedings.
+A stunning water garden is the empyrean setting for this short film, one of the director's strongest works.
+The ceaseless motion of liquid in an elaborate fountain-system is given close study in high-contrast black and white...jets, streams and droplets dance madly to classical music as the water becomes seemingly enlivened with a zoetic personality.
+The mood shifts with the music's dramatic rise-and-fall, being somber and wintry one moment, majestic and powerful the next.
+Intermittently, a shadowy figure in period costume moves hurriedly through the scenery, adding even further mystique to the proceedings.

-Mesmerizing in its organic beauty, this short film is a small masterwork.
+Mesmerizing in its organic beauty...a small masterwork.
 9/10

 Was this review helpful to you?